-When travelling out from Mallaig, it is not until you round the cloud-capped peaks of Rum, and the pointed jaws of the Cuillin mountains on Skye are receding, that Canna comes into view like the bulwark of some medieval castle, now half disappeared into the sea.
+Travelling out from Mallaig, it is not until you round the cloud-capped peaks of Rum, and the pointed jaws of the Cuillin mountains on Skye are receding, that Canna comes into view like the bulwark of some medieval castle, now half disappeared into the sea.

 This trip with Minch Adventures provides visitors with an in-depth tour of the outermost isle in the small isles archipelago: the charming, remote and picturesque island of Canna.

-The island’s volcanic soil gives rise to a great abundance of flora and fauna, testified to by the fertile woodlands and the heather strewn slopes, the nests of sea eagles and colonies of puffins about its shoreline.
+The island’s volcanic soil creates a great abundance of flora and fauna, testified to by the fertile woodlands and the heather strewn slopes, the nests of sea eagles and colonies of puffins about its shoreline.
 Adding to this; Canna boasts a rich archaeological and historical significance for this area, remarkably well preserved and documented across the centuries, such as the monasteries secreted away on the island’s hills and what remains of a coastal jail, which seems to teeter over the waters below.